Registration Fee: $15/family

 - quickly accept changes given; if needed, respectfully ask for clarification if a change seems unintentional or is unclear

-- ask a teacher at the end of class to clarify if a correction given was unclear
+- ask a teacher at the end of class to clarify further if a correction they gave was unclear to you

 - maintain consistent class & rehearsal attendance